 D’Luca Kids 30 Inches Electric Guitar Package 1/4 Size

-Good toddler sized electric guitars are really tough to find.
-If you are set on getting a small sized electric guitar for your toddler, you could try the D’Luca Kids 30 Inches Electric Guitar Package 1/4 Size, I haven’t personally seen or tried this model so I can’t comment on quality.
+Good toddler sized electric guitars are tough to find.
+If you are set on getting a small-sized electric guitar for your toddler, you could try the D’Luca Kids 30 Inches Electric Guitar Package 1/4 Size; I haven’t personally seen or tried this model so I can’t comment on quality.
 The reviews seem to be okay.
 It comes in pink, blue, sunburst or black.
 Learn more.

-Unfortunately there isn’t a huge selection of 1/4 sized electric guitars available that are decent quality that work well for kids.
-If your child is older than three or they are big for their age, you may be able to go up in size to the half sized guitars like the half size SX RST 3TS Package.
+Unfortunately, there isn’t a huge selection of 1/4 sized electric guitars available that are a decent quality that works well for kids.
+If your child is older than three or they are big for their age, you may be able to go up in size to the half-sized guitars like the half size SX RST 3TS Package.
 The SX RST 3TS is a decent option for kids.
 You have to be careful with electric guitars because they are heavier than classical guitars.
-If you end up getting a model that is too heavy it will be really difficult for your child to play it.
+If you end up getting a model that is too heavy, it will be tough for your child to play it.